apurbzz-1994/notion_habit_tracker_cli/README.md

 nhabittracker setup dashboard "your_dashboard_name"
 ```

-For creating a habit that you'd like to track:
+For creating/initialising a habit that you'd like to track:
 ```
 nhabittracker create "your_habit_name"
 ```